unoplatform/Uno.Themes/doc/cupertino-getting-started.md

 By default, Uno Cupertino comes pre-packaged with the [SF Pro](https://developer.apple.com/fonts/) `FontFamily` and automatically includes them in your application.
 Upon installation of the Uno Cupertino package, you will have a `CupertinoFontFamily` resource available.

-If you would like Uno Cupertino to use a different font, you can override the default `FontFamily` following these steps:
+If you would like Uno Cupertino to use a different font, you can override the default `FontFamily` by following these steps:

 1. Add the custom font following [Custom Fonts documentation](https://platform.uno/docs/articles/features/custom-fonts.html).
 2. Add a new Resource Dictionary named `CupertinoFontsOverride.xaml` to the application project, for example, under `Styles/Application`.
-3. Assuming the font file has been placed in a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following: file would look like the following:
+3. Assuming the font file has been placed in a directory such as `Assets/Fonts/MyCustomFont.ttf`, your override file would look like the following:

     ```xml
     <ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"